Updated: May 14, 2021

 Nobody wants to lose money.
-And when it comes to investing, the fact that this is a possibility has unfortunately, turned a lot of people off and made them choose to not invest at all.
+And when it comes to investing, this is a possibility.
+Unfortunately, this fact has turned a lot of people off and made them choose to not invest at all.

 I used to be like that, too.
 I was a strong believer that when it comes to my hard-earned money, “It’s better to be safe than sorry.”

-That was until I learned all about inflation, and realized that if I do not invest, then I’m simply setting myself up to be both safe AND sorry.
+That was until I learned all about inflation.
+And that’s when I realized that if I do not invest, then I’m setting myself up to be both safe AND sorry.

 Safe AND Sorry